panderson54/panderson54.github.io/docs/_posts/2023-01-18-Lets-talk-crypto.md

 RSA relies on the Prime Factorization Problem for it's security, simply put it's very difficult to find the factors from the product of two very large prime numbers.
 In this case Eve has Alice and Bob's public keys but no information about their private key and thus cannot read their messages.

 Asymmetric key encryption is generally viewed as very secure but it's a slower process and thus not suitable for all use cases.
 Asymmetric key encryption also has a major advantage because it does not require the active exchange of data  (provided you already know someone's public key) it can be used asynchronously.

-/* The actual existence of one-way functions is a point of academic mathematical debate that given I barely made it through my required calculus classes I am woefully ill equipped to explain.

 END
 =============